OpenMx/OpenMx/docs/source/GrowthMixtureModel_Path.rst

 Creating the class-specific models is done the same way as every other model.
 We'll begin by specifying the model for the first class using the ``mxPath`` function.
 The code below specifies a five-occasion linear growth curve, virtually identical to the one in the linear growth curve example referenced above.
 The only changes made to this model are the names of the free parameters; the means, variances and covariance of the intercept and slope terms are now followed by the number 1 to distinguish them from free parameters in the other class.

+The objective function for each of the class-specific models must return the likelihoods for each individual rather than the default log likelihood for the entire sample.
+OpenMx objective functions that handle raw data have the option to return a vector of likelihoods for each row rather than a single likelihood value for the dataset.
+This option can be accessed either as an argument in a function like ``mxRAMObjective`` or ``mxFIMLObjective``.
+If we recall that OpenMx stores path specifications in RAM matrix representations, then we can overwrite the default ``mxRAMObjective`` call with ``A``, ``S``, ``F``, and ``M`` matrices and specify that ``vector = TRUE``.

 .. code-block:: r

 	class1 <- mxModel("Class1",